 The proposal for the dramatic first floor area of the barn accommodates the master bedroom, en-suite and walk-in wardrobe.
 The rituals of washing, bathing and dressing are separated by a free standing white plastered monolithic wall that does not impose itself on the existing and again acts as a counterpoint to the rustic nature of the timber trusses and beams, emphasizing the insertion of the new into the old.

-Overall, the valuable historic parts of the building are emphasised and brought into focus by the sensitive stripping away of the superfluous and the addition of complementary ‘light touch’ modern elements, all brought together by a coherent circulation strategy.
+Overall, the valuable historic parts of this house renovation Manchester are emphasised and brought into focus by the sensitive stripping away of the superfluous and the addition of complementary ‘light touch’ modern elements, all brought together by a coherent circulation strategy.

 If you have plans for a project similar to this or would like more information from a specialist house renovation architect in Manchester, please don’t hesitate to get in touch.